rhinobase/raftyui/apps/docs/app/(docs)/docs/components/select/page.md

 ---
 title: Select
-pageTitle: Select - Rafty UI
+nextjs:
+  metadata:
+    title: Select
     description: Select component is a component that allows users to pick a value from predefined options.
 ---

 Select component is a component that allows users to pick a value from predefined options.